-The chef might also place a dab of wasabi in between the topping and rice or brush a secret sauce blend over the topping if required.
-Other toppings might also have a thin strip of seaweed (nori) to hold the rice and topping together.
+The chef might also place a dab of wasabi between the topping and rice or brush a secret sauce blend over the topping if required.
+Other toppings might have a thin seaweed (nori) strip to hold the rice and topping together.

 Most chefs recommend eating nigirizushi with your hands, especially if you’re at a sushi restaurant.
-The rice should be loosely packed and might break if held tightly with chopsticks.
-Kaitenzushi (conveyor belt sushi) and all-you-can-eat restaurants may use sushi rice machines, packing the rice more firmly, allowing customers to use chopsticks instead.
+This is because the rice in nigirizushi is looser than usual and might break if you hold them with chopsticks too tightly.
+Kaitenzushi (conveyor belt sushi) and all-you-can-eat restaurants may use sushi rice machines to pack the rice more firmly and allow customers to use chopsticks instead.

 Want to make sure you don’t offend at kaitenzushi?
 Learn all about Japanese conveyor belt sushi etiquette here!

-When eating nigirizushi, take it in your hand and flip it over (fish side down), before dipping the fish in the soy sauce (lightly) and placing it into your mouth.
+When eating nigirizushi, please take it in your hand and flip it over (fish side down) before dipping the fish in the soy sauce (lightly) and placing it into your mouth.
 The fish side should contact your tongue first with the rice completing the bite.
-You should also eat it in a single bite.
-Also, the soy sauce shouldn’t touch the rice as this will break down the rice’s integrity, causing it to break apart.
+It would be best if you also ate it in a single bite.
+Also, the soy sauce shouldn’t touch the rice as this will break down its integrity, causing it to break apart.

 Nigirizushi has spawned several subtypes throughout its history, like: